shrinerb/shrine/doc/advantages.md

 Storage) or Active Record itself (Paperclip, Dragonfly).
 This is not ideal, as Rails-specific solutions fragment the Ruby community between developers that use Rails and developers that don't.
-There are many great web frameworks ([Sinatra], [Roda], [Cuba], [Hanami], [Grape]) and database libraries ([Sequel], [ROM], [Hanami::Model]) out there that people use instead of Rails and Active Record.
+There are many great web frameworks ([Sinatra], [Roda], [Cuba], [Hanami], [Grape]) and persistence libraries ([Sequel], [ROM], [Hanami::Model]) out there that people use instead of Rails and Active Record.

-Shrine, on the other hand, doesn't make any assumptions about which web framework or ORM you're using.
+Shrine, on the other hand, doesn't make any assumptions about which web framework or persistence library you're using.
 Any web-specific functionality is implemented on top of [Rack], the Ruby web server interface that powers all the popular Ruby web frameworks (including Rails).
 The integrations for specific ORMs are provided as plugins.

 ```rb
 # Rack-based plugins